JoshVorick/LipReader/README.md

 LipReader
 =========

-A Lip Reading program for HackGT
+A Lip Reading program for HackGT using OpenCV